JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 ![step19](./steps/step19.png)

-If you have a use case when working with Kubernetes, you need to use images from a private registry, then definitely check out the documentation provided by Kubernetes.
+If you have a use case when working with Kubernetes that you need to use images from a private registry, then definitely check out the documentation provided by Kubernetes.

 - [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)

-They have clearly explained in the documentation.
+They have clearly explained this in the documentation.

 We are done with the Dockerfile and the image got built successfully, and we hosted the image in DockerHub.